cypress-io/cypress-documentation/content/guides/core-concepts/introduction-to-cypress.md

 ### The Cypress Command Queue

-While the API may look similar to Promises, with it's `then()` syntax, Cypress commands are not promises - they are serial commands passed into a central queue, to be executed asynchronously at a later date.
+While the API may look similar to Promises, with it's `then()` syntax, Cypress commands and queries are not promises - they are serial commands passed into a central queue, to be executed asynchronously at a later date.
 These commands are designed to deliver deterministic, repeatable and consistent tests.

 Almost all commands come with built-in